Does turmeric help with night sweats during perimenopause?

 Bioavailability matters for any benefit to occur.
 Research from Shoba and colleagues in 1998 showed that piperine from black pepper increases curcumin absorption by approximately 2,000 percent.
 Supplements without piperine deliver very little active curcumin to the bloodstream.

 Studies have used varying amounts of curcumin.
-Talk to your healthcare provider about what is appropriate for you, particularly if you have a history of hormone-sensitive conditions, since curcumin has weak estrogenic properties that warrant discussion in those cases.
+Talk to your healthcare provider about what is appropriate for you, particularly if you have a history of hormone-sensitive conditions.
+If you have or have had breast cancer, endometriosis, or uterine fibroids, discuss turmeric supplements with your healthcare provider before use, since curcumin has weak estrogenic properties that warrant discussion in those cases.

 Safety: High doses may cause gastrointestinal discomfort and can inhibit platelet aggregation.
 Curcumin affects CYP3A4 metabolism, which may alter how other medications behave.
 Rarely, high-dose supplementation has been linked to elevated liver enzymes.